ivanjovanovic/ivanjovanovic.github.com/source/_posts/2012-02-11-nobody-cares-about-your-software-is-a-very-dangerous-point-of-view.markdown

-Well, in my opinion that is what building business that is relying on a software product to deliver some user value is all about. **Others should care that user can fulfil his goal by using software and not caring about software itself.** In fact what user is paying us for is to care about the things he doesn't want to care.
+Well, in my opinion that is what building business that is relying on a software product to deliver some user value is all about. **Others should care that user can fulfill his goal by using software and not caring about software itself.** In fact what user is paying us for is to care about the things he doesn't want to care.
 Unfortunatelly, when user starts to feel that software is getting into his way, lack of care for